nus-cs2113-AY2324S1/ip/docs/README.md

 ### Adding a Deadline Task: `deadline`

-Adds a deadline task to the task list. </br>
+Adds a deadline task to the task list.
-For the deadline to be displayed in a DD MMM YYYY format, key in the TASK_DEADLINE as yyyy-mm-dd. </br>
+For the deadline to be displayed in a DD MMM YYYY format, key in the TASK_DEADLINE as yyyy-mm-dd.
-Otherwise, proceed to key in the TASK_DEADLINE in any desired format.</br>
+Otherwise, proceed to key in the TASK_DEADLINE in any desired format.
-Format: `deadline TASK_DESCRIPTION /by TASK_DEADLINE` </br>
+Format: `deadline TASK_DESCRIPTION /by TASK_DEADLINE`
 Expected Output:
 ```
 deadline Submit ST2334 quiz /by 2023-10-04